Engineering Mechanical Engineering

 Professor of Practice: Stelling

-Associate Professors of Practice: Coen-Brown, Kim
+Associate Professor of Practice: Coen-Brown

-Assistant Professors: Cui, Ndao, Ryu, Terry
+Assistant Professors: Cui, Ndao, Ryu, Sealy, Terry, Zhou

-Assistant Professors of Practice: Bowen, Lehman
+Assistant Professor of Practice: Lehman

 Mechanical engineering is a broad field of study that significantly impacts many technologies, including those that expand our energy resources and improve medical care.
 Mechanical engineers are concerned with all forms of energy conversion and transmission; the flow of fluids and heat; the development, design, manufacturing, and operation of machinery and equipment; material structure and properties; solid and applied mechanics; and transportation processes.
 The course of study is designed to give the student fundamental preparation to enter the fields of research, design, operation, production, sales, or management.